andesyv/syvertsen.dev/README.md

 ## Licence

-The template is modified and redistributed under the licence in [LICENCE.md](LICENCE.md).
+The template by [Jacobo Martínez](https://github.com/cobidev) is modified and redistributed under the licence in [LICENCE.md](LICENCE.md).
 All unchanged parts of the template is licenced under [gatsby-simplefolio-LICENCE.md](gatsby-simplefolio-LICENCE.md).